chrisdegutis/configure-ad/README.md

 <hr><br>

 <b>Step 3</b>
 <p>Create the Domain Controller virtual machine (VM) using Windows Server 2025 Datacenter.
 Set the computer name to <b>dc-1</b> and place the virtual machine in the <b>Active-Directory-Lab</b> Resource Group.
 This virtual machine will host Active Directory Domain Services (AD DS) and will manage authentication, users, and resources within the domain.
-When configuring the virtual machine, create an Administrator account with a username and password that will be used to log into the system via Remote Desktop.
-Ensure the virtual machine is connected to the <b>Active-Directory-VNet</b> Virtual Network created earlier so it can communicate with other machines in the environment.</p>
+When configuring the virtual machine, create an Administrator account with a username and password that will be used to log into the system via Remote Desktop.</p>
 <img width="800" height="1861" alt="image" src="https://github.com/user-attachments/assets/980ddf0d-477d-4d7b-b4c6-5992e875c13b" />
+<p>Ensure the virtual machine is connected to the <b>Active-Directory-VNet</b> Virtual Network created earlier so it can communicate with other machines in the environment.</p>
 <img width="800" height="1847" alt="image" src="https://github.com/user-attachments/assets/f2e47d83-68fb-4e5c-bf7c-0bbbbec26bd8" />
 <hr><br>

 <b>Step 4</b>
-<p>After the Domain Controller virtual machine (dc-1) is created, select the dc-1 VM in Azure and navigate to <b>Networking → Network Settings → Network Interface → ipconfig1</b>.
-From there, set the Network Interface (NIC) Private IP address settings to <b>Static</b> and <b>Save</b>.
+<p>After the Domain Controller virtual machine (dc-1) is created, select the dc-1 VM in Azure and navigate to <b>Networking → Network Settings → Network Interface → ipconfig1</b>.</p>
+<img width="800" height="1258" alt="image" src="https://github.com/user-attachments/assets/84854abb-ba39-4eda-aef3-d4f8b231cc72" />
+<p>From there, set the Network Interface (NIC) Private IP address settings to <b>Static</b> and save the changes.
 This ensures the Domain Controller always uses the same IP address, which is required for reliable Active Directory and DNS functionality.</p>
-<img width="800" height="1258" alt="image" src="https://github.com/user-attachments/assets/84854abb-ba39-4eda-aef3-d4f8b231cc72" />
 <img width="800" height="1658" alt="image" src="https://github.com/user-attachments/assets/cbe9bb44-7900-4bd6-b555-4a324ac6c467" />
 <hr><br>